learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 ## Connect to SQL Databases

 Your initial primary use case of SQL will be querying data stored within databases.
 To do this, you connect to the database with some sort of tool.
-This could be via python, as you'll see in the next lesson, the command line, or a GUI tool such as SQLWorkbench.
+This could be via Python, as you'll see in the next lesson, the command line, or a GUI tool such as SQLWorkbench.
 Once you're connected to the database, you can then read and select data from the database, or even write data to the database.

 ## Querying Databases

-To retrieve data from one or more tables you usually use a `select` statement.
+To retrieve data from one or more tables you usually use a `SELECT` statement.

 A simple query would look something like this:
 ```SQL